Celebrated (part seventeen)

 Had been the signature of cool busyness.
 No more.
 Tom mouthed an imaginary sentence, gave an eye roll of the type that invites commiseration.

 A laugh.
 “But he never handled my stuff.”

 “No, that wasn’t the kind of stuff he handled.”

 The import, by some wicked serendipity, was spot on, while she hadn’t meant so much.
 Only that Ian groomed Brill’s prospects.
 No…

 “I don’t blame Brill at all.
 I don’t remember him that way.
-He didn’t lech on women…and you know, I don’t think being from his generation, he would understand a man like Ian in that light.
+I mean he didn’t lech on women…and you know, I don’t think being from his generation, he would understand a man like Ian in that light.
 He thought Ian was a young hotshot, back when that would have been a good thing to say.”

-“Something,” Tom said, “that happened with Guiness…is the reason you never finished that book?
+“Something,” Tom said, “that happened with Guiness…is the reason you never finished your book?
 I’m presuming.
 Did you?”

 “No. I gave it up completely.
 He made me hate it.
 But I try to be fair.”